Embi-OS/embi-launcher/libraries/Tier3/Axion/README.md

-Nucleo
+Axion
 ====================

-Nucleo is a collection of cross-platform QtQuick components for building Embi OS applications.
+Axion is a collection of cross-platform QtQuick components for building Embi-OS applications.